NAFOArt/odesa_sisters/texts/interview.md

 Q. It sounds like the war has severely impacted your career.
 When did you start helping the war effort?

-Well, actually, when the full scale invasion started, many people around me talked about leaving Odesa, leaving Ukraine.
+When the full scale invasion started, many people around me talked about leaving Odesa, leaving Ukraine.
 But when I thought about it, you see, I am from Odesa, I love Odesa, Odesa is my identity.
-Of course, our business stopped (or almost stopped) because we couldn't keep our staff - as mentioned earlier, we lost touch with some of them.
-And soon after the full scale invasion started, you know, many of our friends started volunteering to become defenders.
-They needed things—basic things like uniforms, protective plates, and so on—so, Antonina and I started to try to help them.
-At first, we just to get our hands on things we could give to our friends going to fight for us.
-Of course, the import/export business stopped, so things became harder to acquire.
+Of course our business stopped (or almost stopped) and soon after the full scale invasion started, many of our friends started volunteering to become defenders.
+They needed things—basic things like uniforms, protective plates and so on—so, Antonina and I started to try to help them.
+At first, we just got our hands on things we could give to our friends going to fight for us.
+Of course, the import/export business became unpredictable so things became harder to acquire.
 Then a few months ago we were asked to make ZSU uniforms for Zaporizhzhia and that was our first fundraiser.

-The experience that Antonina gained in Turkey and from running our family business really helped in that regard.
+The experience that Antonina gained in Turkey and from running our family business truly helped in that regard.
 I don’t think we would be as useful to the war effort if not for her.

-The money donated was used for the material, paying one lady to cut, two ladies to sew, and then a little bit for gasoline to procure all the material and to send the products to where they needed to go.
-To be honest, Antonina and I used our savings for some of the larger uniforms, we need more textiles, and that isn't included in the price.
-So far, we were able to manage as I was able to make some money with a job I had last year.
-But now the requests from the front are increasing.
+The money donated is used for the material, paying one lady to cut, two ladies to sew, and then a little bit for gasoline to procure all the material and to send the products to where they need to go.
+To be honest, Antonina and I used our savings for some of the larger uniforms which need more textiles, and that isn't included in the price.
+So far, we were able to manage as I was able to make some money with a job I had last year but now the requests from the front are increasing.

 ———

 Q. What are your current fundraising activities?

-Well, as you know after our first fundraiser for uniforms, we were asked by the doctors, medics, and soldiers for these adaptive underwear for use at the hospitals where the injured defenders were being treated.
-We have just dispatched another batch of underwear but we have already received very good feedback from the people who received them.
+After our first fundraiser for uniforms, we were asked by the doctors, medics, and soldiers for these adaptive underwear for use at the hospitals where the injured defenders were being treated.
+We have just dispatched another batch of underwear but we have already received very good feedback from the recipients.
 We had prepared another fundraiser for more when we got the urgent request for uniforms from the Zaporizhzhia front.